tshekar9/weight-tracker-app/README.md

 - 📈 Visualize progress with real-time plots
 - 👤 User authentication (register, log in, log out)
 - 🗂️ Data stored securely using PostgreSQL
-- 🌐 Deployed on Heroku — accessible anywhere
+- 🌐 Deployed on Heroku — accessible from anywhere

 ---